twallema/pySODM/docs/quickstart.md

 #### Bayesian optimization

-We can now use the obtained guess for `beta` as the starting point for a Markov-Chain Monte-Carlo algorithm.
-In this way, we can infer information regarding the distribution of `beta`.
+In the code below, we use our obtained guess for `beta` as the starting point for a Markov-Chain Monte-Carlo algorithm.
+In the code below, to obtain starting points for each Markov Chain, our estimate for `beta` is perturbated randomly by 10%.
+Next, the initial positions `pos` are passed on to the function `run_EnsembleSampler`, which acts as a wrapper for the `EnsembleSampler` of `emcee`.
+As a pySODM user, it is good to be aware that `run_ensembleSampler` is just a wrapper around `emcee` and I highly recommend reading the [emcee documentation](https://emcee.readthedocs.io/en/stable/tutorials/line/).

+As the `emcee.EnsembleSampler` is sampling, `run_EnsembleSampler` is responsible for the generation of diagnostic figures on the Markov Chains, which are printed every `print_n` iterations.
+The traceplots are automatically saved in `fig_path/traceplots` and the autocorrelation plots are automatically saved in `fig_path/autocorrelation`.
+Finally, after running `n_mcmc` iterations of the Markov Chain, the generated chains and the entries provided in `settings` are formatted into a dictionary `samples_dict`.
+This dictionary is automatically saved in `samples_path` and in a `json` format for long-term storage.

 ```
 if __name__ == '__main__':